 Through Pacific Women, the Australian Government will spend up to $1.8 million over three years (2015–2018) on initiatives supporting women’s empowerment in Tuvalu.

-The first Tuvalu Country Plan was developed through a comprehensive literature review and an in-country design mission that included consultations with a wide range of stakeholders representing government, local leaders, NGOs, churches, the private sector and through direct discussion with women, youth and people with disabilities.
+Country Plans are the mechanism through which Pacific Women outcomes and activities are planned and agreed between DFAT and counterpart governments, following extensive national consultations.
+They provide detail on what will be funded and how these funding decisions are made.
+The first Tuvalu Country Plan was developed through a comprehensive literature review and an in-country design mission that included consultations with a wide range of stakeholders representing government, local leaders, nongovernmental organisations, churches, the private sector and through direct discussion with women, youth and people with disabilities.
+A review of the Tuvalu Country Plan took place in July 2018.

 Read in full here.